Saintwy6/Saintwy6.github.io/index.md

 <img src="images/physique.jpg"/>

 Aside from all "physical" hobbies, I enjoy reading and gaming a lot!
-My most recent favorate book is *The Call Of The Wild* by the renowned and beloved Jack London.
+My most recent favorate book is *The Call of the Wild* by the renowned Jack London.

 <img src="images/OIP.jpg"/>